Induction is wrong, wrong, wrong… wait, what?

 Don’t undermine a woman’s legal right to autonomy (5) by perpetuating the myth, that all induction, including when medically indicated, is wrong, wrong, wrong.

-Don’t dictate specific actions while withholding facts that would enable women to make their own decisions, even if they are different that what you would prefer.
+Don’t dictate specific actions while withholding facts that would enable women to make their own decisions, even if they are different than what you would prefer.

 Medically indicated induction = choice